 All other non-EEA nationals are required to make an application for an Irish work visa.

-Can you help me if I have had an employment permit application refused?
+Can you help me if I have an employment permit application refused?

 We help with employment permit refusals.
-If you have had a work permit application refused, our experienced immigration solicitors will help you to submit another application that follows all the relevant procedures and legislative requirements to ensure you stand the best chance.
+If you have had a work permit application refused, our experienced immigration team will help you to submit an appeal or a new application that follows all the relevant procedures and legislative requirements to ensure you stand the best chance.